Smederna: History

 In the eighties the interest for speedway decreased in Eskilstuna as well as in Sweden.
 Smederna had some internal problems in the beginning of the decade ending up with the club splitting up in two separate clubs, Smederna and Tuna Rebels.
 Smederna struggled to keep its place in the highest division (since 1982 called Elitserien) and was relegated to the second division in 1985 to 1986, 1988 to 1989 and 1992.
 In 1993 Smederna had once again advanced to Elitserien and this time the team finished on second place which was the best result in ten years.
 Smederna now managed to maintain their place in the upper tier for 17 consecutive seasons.
 In 2002 the club moved to a new home track, Smedstadion, outside of Eskilstuna and in the first season Smederna had problems to make advantage of the new track but already in the following season Smederna won all but one of their home matches.
 The loss came in the Swedish team championship final against Kaparna.
 Smederna had to once again settle for a silver medal.

 In the recent years Smederna has struggled with financial problems which forced the club to downsize the squad and release a few top riders like Nicki Pedersen, Billy Hamill and Scott Nicholls.
-In the fall of 2008 Smederna decided to sell the team name to Swedish company Ikaros.
+In autumn 2008 Smederna decided to sell the team name to Swedish company Ikaros.
 As it turned out, this sponsorship deal was not enough to save the club.
 In July 2009 the club went bankrupt and immediately withdrew from the Elitserien league.
 The following year the team made a restart in the league system by entering the third tier known as Division 1, still under the name of Ikaros Smederna, and won the league quite easy.
 For the next two years the club raced in the Allsvenskan league and in the season of 2013 Ikaros Smederna made a return to the Swedish top tier, only four years after the bankruptcy.